nuts-foundation/nuts-specification/rfc/rfc0XX-use-case-list.md

 ## 2. Terminology

-* **Verifiable Credential**: Verifiable Credential according to the [Verifiable Credential Data Model](https://www.w3.org/TR/vc-data-model/).
+* **Verifiable Credential**: cryptographically verifiable claim by a trusted third party over a subject, according to the [Verifiable Credential Data Model](https://www.w3.org/TR/vc-data-model/).
+* **Credential subject**: entity the credential is about (e.g. organization, person, system or device).
+The credential subject is identified by the `id` property of the credential subject.
-* **Verifiable Presentation**: Verifiable Presentation according to the [Verifiable Credential Data Model](https://www.w3.org/TR/vc-data-model/).
+* **Verifiable Presentation**: cryptographically verifiable presentation of a credential signed by the subject, according to the [Verifiable Credential Data Model](https://www.w3.org/TR/vc-data-model/).
-* **Presentation Definition**: Presentation Definition according to the [Presentation Exchange specification](https://identity.foundation/presentation-exchange/).
+* **Presentation Definition**: format specifying what constraints a presentation must conform to, according to the [Presentation Exchange](https://identity.foundation/presentation-exchange/#presentation-definition).
 * **Maintainer**: system hosting the list and accepting new list registrations.
 * **Client**: system registering presentations on the list and reading it to discover other systems/parties.